How To Convert CentOS 8 to AlmaLinux 8

 Conclusion

-At this point, you learn to Convert Centos 8 to AlmaLinux 8 with a few Linux commands and all services will run on the server without interruption.
+At this point, you learn to convert CentOS 8 to AlmaLinux 8 with a few Linux commands, and all services will run on the server without interruption.

-Maybe this article about How To Use YUM and RPM Package Managers on AlmaLinux 8 be useful for you.
+Maybe this article about How To Use YUM and RPM Package Managers on AlmaLinux 8 will be useful for you.

 I hope you enjoy it.